IsraelSoftTech/elearn/api.doc.md

 # Content
 - A content cannot exist without a corresponding course

-### Get all Content
+### Get all Content for a course
-- endpoint "/course/content/list"
+- endpoint "/course/course-id/content/list"
 - method: GET

 - expected result if successful: